geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 Basic Principles
 ****************

-This section provides the key components to understand the geophysical magnetic experiment.
-As briefly summarized in the :ref:`Introduction<magnetic_physical_property>` section, the magnetic survey requires a magnetic :ref:`source<earth_s_field>` interacting with the sub-surface creating a :ref:`magnetic response<magnetic_response>`, giving rise to measurable :ref:`anomalous magnetic field<anomalous_field>` data.  temporary corrct
+Purpose: This section provides the key components to understand the geophysical magnetic experiment.
+As briefly summarized in the :ref:`Introduction<magnetic_physical_property>` section, the magnetic survey requires a magnetic :ref:`source<earth_s_field>`.
+Rocks inside the earth become magnetized and they produce an :ref:`anomalous magnetic field<anomalous_field>` data.
+A receiver records the sum of all magnetic fields.

+Important topics are:
+Source
+Magnetization
+Data
+Other important items
+	Remanence
+	Magnetic Charges

 .. figure:: ./images/Intro_Response.png
     :align: center